smithy-lang/smithy-kotlin/docs/design/binary-streaming.md

     }
 ```

 The analogous interface for writing to a stream may or may not be provided out of the box.
-There are some considerations there whether we want to support that or wait for something like [kotlinx-io](https://github.com/Kotlin/kotlinx-io) to be standardized and then provide wrappers for plugging those types in.
-We would definitely provide abstractions for transforming files, ByteArray, and Strings at a minimum though.
-There are many IO libraries though (OkIO, Ktor, kotlinx-io, etc) and it may just be enough to provide examples of how to adapt them to `ByteStream/SdkByteReadChannel` rather than trying to roll our own or favor one over the other.
+There are some
+considerations there whether we want to support that or wait for something like [kotlinx-io](https://github.com/Kotlin/kotlinx-io)
+to be standardized and then provide wrappers for plugging those types in.
+We would definitely provide abstractions
+for transforming files, ByteArray, and Strings at a minimum though.
+There are many IO libraries though
+(OkIO, Ktor, kotlinx-io, etc) and it may just be enough to provide examples of how to adapt them to
+`ByteStream/SdkByteReadChannel` rather than trying to roll our own or favor one over the other.

 ### Response Alternatives

 There are two alternatives presented for dealing with streaming responses.

 The first alternative has the advantage of a clear lifetime of when the response stream will be closed.
+The
-The problem with this approach is that it conflicts with the DSL style overloads that have been discussed and are commonly found in Kotlin API's.
+problem with this approach is that it conflicts with the DSL style overloads that have been discussed and are
+commonly found in Kotlin APIs.

 e.g.